Gunda: A pig’s life

 Art, not journalism

-“His approach isn’t to lecture, but to visually represent something using the tools of cinema.
+Although Kossakovsky is vegetarian, and has been since he was a child, Gunda wasn’t borne from activism.
+There’s no music, on-screen text or Attenborough-esque dialogue telling you how to better your life.
+Instead, it provides a holistic view of animals historically reared for meat, and denouncing it as anti-meat propaganda would be to misinterpret the poetic delicacy of its style.
+Larsen says, “Kossakovsky’s approach isn’t to lecture, but to visually represent something using the tools of cinema.
 He’s forcing the viewer to see things from a different perspective, while still enabling them to interpret it in their own way.
-For me, that’s what got me into making documentaries,” says Larsen.
+For me, that’s what got me into making documentaries.

 “However, the genre has suffered in recent years.
 It’s become less about the art and visual representation of the world we live in, and more about the journalism.
 It’s an important and huge topic, but is difficult to speak about in specific terms.
-Either we need to call what we’re creating by a different name, or we need to normalise documentaries that are more than just rhetoric.”
+Either we need to call what we’re creating by a different name, or normalise work that is more than just rhetoric.”

 Larsen explains: “We laid dolly track around her barn, which had modulated walls, so we could carefully track and crane the Arri Alexa Mini LF [paired with an Angénieux Optimo Style 25-250] from the outside looking in.
 It was a huge physical job, because we were always digging dolly track into the ground, so the camera was at the right height for the animals.”

-“They became more comfortable with us walking among them, so most of the second half of the film was done on a Steadicam, using either a 14mm or 32mm Arri Master Prime lens.
-The camera equipment took quite a beating here, but it didn’t matter.
-The most important aspect of creating this film was the distance and closeness we were able to develop.”
+“They became more comfortable with us walking amongst them, so most of the second half of the film was done on a Steadicam, using either a 14mm or 32mm Arri Master Prime lens.
+The camera equipment took quite a beating here, being chewed and butted by pigs, but it didn’t matter.
+The most important aspect of creating this film was the distance and closeness we were able to dovetail,” explains Larsen.

+The movie boasts plenty of long shots, held just tightly enough for you to admire the details and compositional symmetry of each frame.
 “We worked so hard to maintain the shots as long as possible,” says Larsen.
 “The ending is almost 14 minutes long, which is quite rare for a documentary.
 But it’s also interesting, because it immerses the viewer in that environment.
-The task is to ensure the footage is mesmerising, using dynamic camera movements to enhance the feeling that you, as a viewer, are spending time on the farm.”
+The task is to ensure the footage is compelling, using dynamic camera movements to enhance the feeling that you, as a viewer, are spending time on the farm.”

 After 93 minutes in pig heaven, we can confirm that Larsen and his team passed with flying colours.